HackerEarth/engineering.hackerearth.com/_posts/2016-02-11-sending-emails-to-our-half-million-and-growing-user-community.md

 ```

-The below models is used for storing the serialized mail object and
+Model below is used for storing the serialized mail object and
 additional data.

 ```python